How to Choose Paint Colors When You’re An Overthinker (or have anxiety)

 2. TAKE YOURSELF OUT OF THE EQUATION

-Sometimes we get so caught up in what WE want to see that we forget to listen to our home.
-And when choosing paint colours, the needs of your home are pretty darn important.
-If you like bright whites and your home prefers off-whites, things could get a little fugly if you only cater to yourself.
-And let me tell you, NOTHING will cause you more anxiety than realizing you didn’t listen to your home and you painted it the wrong colour.
+Sometimes, we get so caught up in what WE want to see that we forget to listen to our home.
+And when choosing paint colors, the needs of your home are pretty darn important.
+If you like brighter whites and your home prefers off-whites, things could get a little fugly if you only cater to yourself.

 Black granite countertops, painted cabinets, Sherwin Williams Alabaster walls, coganc leather bar stools.
 Client photo, Kylie M Interiors Edesign